-Covarience(x,y) > 0 : this means that they are positively related
+Covariance(x,y) > 0 : this means that they are positively related

-Covarience(x,y) < 0 : this means that x and y are negatively related
+Covariance(x,y) < 0 : this means that x and y are negatively related

-Covariance provides a measure of strength of correlation between two variable or more set of variables, to calculate the covariance matrix, the cov() method in numpy is used..
+Covariance provides a measure of the strength of correlation between two variable or more set of variables, to calculate the covariance matrix, the cov() method in numpy is used..

 ny.cov(m, y=None, rowvar=True, bias=False, ddof=None, fweights=None, aweights=None)